MPH Frequently Asked Questions (FAQs)

 Q1.
 Is the UAA MPH program accredited?

 A1.
 Yes.
-The UAA MPH program was granted initial accreditation in October 2009 by the Council on Education for Public Health (CEPH), a specialized accrediting body for public health programs and schools nationwide.
-The UAA graduate program (MPH) accreditation is active through December 31, 2014.
-If you would like to request a copy of the final self-study and accreditation report, please contact MPH Coordinator Dr. Rhonda Johnson.
+The UAA MPH program was granted initial accreditation in October 2009 by the Councilon Education for Public Health (CEPH), a specialized accrediting body for public health programs and schools nationwide.
+In June of 2015, the program was reaccredited until July 1, 2022.
+If you would like to request a copy of the final self-study and accreditation report, please contact MPH Coordinator Dr. Elizabeth Hodges Snyder.

 Q2.
 Why is your degree called "Master of Public Health in Public Health Practice"?

 A2.
 Informally, we usually refer to the degree simply as the "Master of Public Health," and to our program as the "MPH" program.
 However, like a number of other Master of Public Health programs across the nation, the formal name of the degree is the "Master of Public Health in Public Health Practice."
 This name emphasizes the fact that this degree has a practical as well as a theoretical orientation, and that the degree addresses the needs of public health professionals engaged in the real work of public health.